State University Grant (SUG)

 - An undergraduate California resident may receive SUG up until completing 150 total units (most undergraduate degrees require only 120 units).

 - A graduate California resident may receive SUG up until completing 125% of the minimum units required for the graduate degree program.
 For example, in a graduate program requiring 30 units, a student could receive SUG until 38 total units have been completed.
 Unit eligibility will be adjusted for programs that require more than 30 units.

 - A credential program California resident may receive SUG up until completing the number of units required for the credential program (usually 30 total units).

 - Students pursuing a second bachelor's degree, second credential, or second master's degree are not eligible for SUG.
 The CSU will fund only the first degree.

 - Note: The limit cannot be increased by appeal.
 The maximum number of units is based on those required for graduation and cannot include excess units for a double major, certificate programs you complete while also enrolled in your degree program or units you completed that don't apply to your degree.

 How to apply

-After October 1 each year, complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (for Dream Act-eligible students) will be available in either late December 2023 or January 2024.
+The 2024-2025 Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application (for Dream Act-eligible students) will be available in either late December 2023 or January 2024.
 These applications have to be filled out every year.